ideasman42/the_joy_of_life_drawing/book.rst

 from life models", this was a natural choice.
 Colin Johnson was our lecturer and instructor  and I believe that during the next 4 terms I became a stronger and more creative drawer.........
-While Robert Wood was Thorough, tentative and less invasive with our attempts to follow his instructions  and suggestions, Colin style and method was to direct our " lines, marks and tone with greater  specificity and wilfulness" : drawing the figure for a 2 minute poses was strictly that..; a "straight line" only  drawing meant just that...I found his approach a little abrupt at first, but the benefits came very quickly and my images more certain, powerful, sensitive and gestural.
+While Robert Wood was Thorough, tentative and less invasive with our attempts to follow his instructions  and suggestions, Colin style and method was to direct our "lines, marks and tone with greater specificity and willfulness" : drawing the figure for a 2 minute poses was strictly that..; a "straight line" only  drawing meant just that...I found his approach a little abrupt at first, but the benefits came very quickly and my images more certain, powerful, sensitive and gestural.
 Each session with Colin was a new adventure..... in short I became a more skilled and confident "drawer of the